 Who?
 What?
 CC To determine procedures for the safekeeping of the private property of a person, other than a member of staff, under their guardianship or supervision.
 These procedures shall be made available to all appropriate employees.
 More detailed information will be provided in Financial Procedures / Force policy.
-To determine precedures for the applications of evidential errors.
 To determine procedures for the safekeeping of evidential or non-evidential property.
 These procedures shall be made available to all appropriate employees and shall make specific reference to the need for insurance of valuable items.
 To provide Financial Procedures / Force Policy for dealing with cash, including cash seized under the Proceeds of Crime Act 2002.
 Employees To notify the CC immediately in the case of loss or diminution in value of such private property.